opsta/onechart/docs/onechart.md

 ### HTTPS

 To reference a TLS secret use the `tlsEnabled` field.
-The deployment will point to a secret named: `tls-$.Release.Name`
+The deployment will point to a secret named using the pattern `tls-<release-name>`.

 ```
 cat << EOF > values.yaml